When will season 3 of After Life be released and is it the final season of the Netflix show?

-After Life Season 3: Will the new series be released this week, is there a trailer, how many episodes will there be and is this the final season of the Netflix show?
+After Life Season 3: Will the new series be released this week, is there a trailer, time episodes are released, how many episodes will there be and is this the final season of the Netflix show?

 RICKY Gervais has confirmed that After Life will be back on our screens this week.